gabriel-rcpereira/weather-rhythm/README.md

 ## Deployment

-The **dockerfile** in the root folder contains the parameter to build the docker image.
-The variable **APP_HOME** contains the local path where the jar place.
+The **Dockerfile** in the root folder contains the parameter to build the docker image.
+Execute these commands in order to containerize the application:

-The docker command below creates the docker image:
+- `./gradlew build`

-`docker image build -t weather.rhythm:1.0.0 .`
+- `docker build -t api/weather-rhythm .`

+- `docker run -p 8080:8080 api/weather-rhythm`

 ## Build With